Bureau of Reclamation Support for Water Storage Projects

 Source: Congressional Research Service.

 Section 4007 is notable for its contrast with traditional Reclamation financing.
-Instead of full, up-front federal financing for new federal projects as has traditionally been provided, Section 4007 provides for 50% funding for federal-led projects and 25% funding for state-led projects.
+Instead of full, up-front federal financing for federal projects as has traditionally been provided, Section 4007 provides for 50% funding for federal-led projects and 25% funding for state-led projects.
 Additionally, prior to enacting the WIIN Act, Congress had not authorized Reclamation to fund state-led water storage projects.

 The WIIN Act's changes were also significant insofar as they allow water resources projects to move forward with construction without direct involvement of relevant congressional authorizing committees (i.e., the House Natural Resources Committee and the Senate Energy and Natural Resources Committee).
-Although there is no statutory requirement for explicit approval of Reclamation construction projects by these committees, in practice, these projects previously have received approval from the authorizing committees for construction before obtaining appropriations for this purpose.
+Although there is no statutory requirement for explicit approval of Reclamation construction projects by these committees, in practice, these projects have previously received approval from the authorizing committees for construction before obtaining appropriations for this purpose.
 Section 4007 moved the onus of project approval to the appropriators and increased the number of requirements that must be met during the appropriations process.
 Although Section 4007 decreased traditional congressional involvement in new project approval, Congress, through the appropriations committees, still has to approve new projects before they can move forward.
 Additionally, although Section 4007 represents a new authority for construction projects, only a limited pool of projects are eligible for this support (i.e., projects approved before 2021), and Reclamation project authorization and finance continues to be an option for construction of new projects.

 IIJA Authorities and Funding for Water Storage Projects

 In the IIJA (also referred to as the BIL; P.L.
-117-58), Congress expanded the water storage authority of the WIIN Act.
+117-58), Congress expanded the water storage project authority of the WIIN Act.
 In Section 40901 of the IIJA, Congress authorized a total of $1.05 billion for water storage projects through FY2026.
 In Section 40902(a)(1)(A) of the IIJA, Congress provided that three kinds of feasibility studies are eligible for funding authorized under Section 40901:

 • feasibility studies authorized by Congress by the date of the IIJA's enactment,